Diegobg12/Aloha-Page/README.md

 ```
 2. Create Mobile version first 600px`.

-3. In most cases every section use flex box, so items adapt the sceen's size.
+3. In most cases every section use flexbox, so items adapt the screen size.

-4. For feature part I used [Flikity](https://flickity.metafizzy.co) to create the products carrousel, download the files and follow the steps.
+4. For feature part I used [Flickity](https://flickity.metafizzy.co) to create the products carrousel, download the files and follow the steps.

 5. Adapt to tablet and desktop version with the follow queries
 ```